sei-mi/tableficate/README.markdown

       t.filter :last_name
     %>

 This creates a sortable table with two filters, 4 data columns and an action column.
-Column headers are automatically generated but can be overridden as seen on the "id" column.
+Column headers are automatically generated but can be overridden as seen on the `:id` column.
 The column output can also be overridden by passing a block to the call.
 This setup provides easy table creation but only covers basic functionality.
 Some of the more advanced functionality requires you to wrap your scope in a special table model.

 Having created the basic table we now want to default the sorting to show newest accounts first and we want the first and last name to be merged into one name column.
 First we'll need to create a table model.